Here is the current status of StreamNative Ursa

 StreamNative-managed VPC

 If you decide to use a StreamNative-managed VPC, you need to provide the CIDR value for the VPC.
-Below are the recommended default CIDR values for each cloud provider:
+Below are the recommended default CIDR values for each cloud provider:- AWS

 - Default VPC CIDR: